JanDeDobbeleer/oh-my-posh/docs/docs/config-block.md

 ### Filler

-When you want to join a right and left aligned block with a repeated set of characters, add the character to be repeated to this property.
+When you want to join a right and left aligned block with a repeated set of characters, add the character(s) to be repeated to this property.
 Add this property to the _right_ aligned block.
+This supports the use of [color overrides][color-overrides].

 ```json
 "alignment": "right",